 Criteria for models

 There are many approaches to choose from when modeling a real world system, however some provide more accurate results for modeling human populations than others.
 In order to select models for HAPLOS a standard set of criteria have been selected to determine a suitable modeling approach.
-Criteria for model selection will be based off three elements realism, computational cost, and ease of calibration.
+Criteria for model selection will be based off three elements: realism, computational cost, and ease of calibration.
 The reason these criteria were selected is due common problems encountered when developing models and can lead to poor results and lack of reusability.

 REALISM

 Realism is how well the model mimics the real world system.
 It is important that a model is as realistic as possible to allow elements in the model to map back to real world counterparts.
 Realism is key in order to transfer any results found during the simulation process to the real world.
 In order for the model to be as realistic as possible, the elements of the model must match both the behavior and attributes of the real world counterparts.
 Specifically the attributes of the elements must be statistically similar to those of the real world elements and interactions between entities should be realistic.
 For example, a realistic model must ensure that the age distribution of the simulation population statistically matches the age distribution of the existing population.

 CALIBRATION